chrisrovero2344/NHLFighterAnalysis/README.md

-In an attempt to further understand the role, importance, and necessity of fighting in the NHL, and its impact on the lives of players, this research aims to analyze the networks effects of players engaged in bouts of belligerence and predict the sucess of NHL teams and franchises based on engagement in the activity.
+In an attempt to further understand the role, importance, and necessity of fighting in the NHL, and its impact on the lives of players, this research aims to analyze the networks effects of players engaged in bouts of belligerence and predict the sucess and future physicality of NHL teams and franchises based on engagement in the activity.

 ### Initial Network Analysis and Findings